 The Aston Martin DB5 was designed to be a talking point and that’s something that’s never really changed.
 Not only is this one of the most impressive classic cars, it’s also one of the rarest and the most iconic.

-Name dropped in the James Bond franchise as well as elsewhere in popular culture, its sky high price has grown an estimated 790 times since it first arrived on the market.
-Conceptualised by the Italian designer Carrozzeria Touring Superleggera in Milan, this cool old car was always designed to make an entrance.
+Name dropped in the James Bond franchise as well as elsewhere in popular culture, its sky-high price has grown an estimated 790 times since this classic car first arrived on the market.
+Conceptualized by the Italian designer Carrozzeria Touring Superleggera in Milan, this cool old car was always designed to make an entrance.
 The more time passes, the bigger the entrance promises to be.

 Ferrari 250 GTO 1962

 The sleek, stylish Ferrari 250 GTO is one of the most famous classic cars of all time and for a very good reason.
-This one of a kind model sits worlds apart from the rest, both in its modernised design and expensive price tag (just like the world’s most expensive cars).
+This one-of-a-kind model sits worlds apart from the rest, both in its modernized design and expensive price tag (just like the world’s most expensive cars).

-When it first appeared, this car didn’t even have a name.
+When it first appeared, this classic sports car didn’t even have a name.
 Before it was christened officially, it was known internally as “Il Mostro”—the monster—because of its strange design.
 From its launch in the 1960s through to modern times, it’s a car that’s pushed forward full throttle, with a current value that even most millionaires wouldn’t be able to justify.
 Discover the history behind Ferrari to learn more about the brand and the incredible supercars that followed in the 250 GTO footsteps.

 Jaguar E-Type 1961

-No self-respecting list of classic cars could start without mentioning the Jaguar E-Type.
+No self-respecting list of classic cars could be complete without mentioning the Jaguar E-Type.
 This iconic car has a history of its own that would still break some records nowadays, with impressive top speeds of 150 mph and a sleek design to match.

 Porsche 911 1963